caravan towing

 • Make sure that your rear light panel is working; check before setting off and look for any changes throughout your journey

-• Your number plate should show your car’s registration number, be visible and illuminated at night
+• Your number plate should show your car’s registration number, be visible, and be illuminated at night

 Can you tow a caravan with an automatic car?